Top 10 Easiest Plants to Propagate That Grow From Cuttings

 Taking cuttings: Take cuttings only from healthy plants and keep them short, with no more than two or three mature leaves on each.

-Inch Plant (Tradescantia), Zones 8 – 12, Annual Elsewhere
+Tradescantia, Zones 8 – 12, Annual elsewhere

 Taking cuttings: It’s easy to start this colorful plant from cuttings because you can take them from outdoor plants anytime during the season and year-round from houseplants.

 Fuchsia’s dainty flowers might be some of the most recognizable blooms of all.
 Some even say that the delicate blossoms resemble a ballerina.
 Outdoors, this graceful plant will benefit and thrive in shade.
 Fuchsia is most commonly grown in a container.
 Try it mixed with other annuals, too!
+Fuchsia also attracts hummingbirds.

 Taking cuttings: The good news is that fuchsia cuttings will root quite quickly, sometimes even in 10 days or fewer.
 Take cuttings in late summer, and don’t allow them to wilt.
 Place the cuttings in the growing pot right away.

 Coleus is both a garden classic and an ever-evolving star, with fresh varieties popping up every year.
 And it’s not just a shade favorite anymore, either.
 New hybrid plants can tolerate full sun, but this means they also need more water than traditional cultivars.
 Coleus will do best in rich, moist, well-draining soil.
+Check out our top 10 favorite colorful coleus.

 Taking cuttings: Take a 2- to 3-inch stem cutting and remove the lowest leaf.
 Stick the cutting in vermiculite, perlite or a well-drained potting mix, covering the leaf scar, and put it in a warm, bright location out of direct sunlight.
 Cuttings root in about two weeks, and several weeks later they can be planted in a well-drained potting mix.